Search for low-mass electron-recoil dark matter using a single-charge sensitive SuperCDMS-HVeV Detector: Experimental Setup

-SuperCDMS HVeV detectors use Quasiparticle-trap-assisted Electrothermal-feedback Transition edge sensors (QETs)~\cite{HONG2020163757}, patterned on one side of the silicon crystal, to measure phonons corresponding to energy depositions.
-The QETs are grouped into two independent readout channels covering the same fractional surface area: an inner channel, which covers a central rectangular region, and an outer channel, which surrounds the inner channel to form a hollow rectangular area.
+SuperCDMS HVeV detectors use quasiparticle-trap-assisted electrothermal-feedback transition edge sensors (QETs)~\cite{HONG2020163757}, patterned on one side of the silicon crystal, to measure phonons corresponding to energy depositions.
+The QETs are grouped into two independent readout channels covering the same fractional surface area; an inner channel, which covers a central rectangular region, and an outer channel, which surrounds the inner channel to form a hollow rectangular area.
 By comparing the signal amplitudes from each channel, one can determine whether the energy deposition of an event occurred closer to the inner or outer region of the detector.

 The QET channels were connected to a SQUID readout circuit and were read out at a sampling frequency of $156.25\,\mathrm{kHz}$.
-To reduce external magnetic flux coupling into the SQUID circuit, the dilution refrigerator was wrapped with a metglas blanket.
+To reduce external magnetic flux coupling into the SQUID circuit, a two-layer magnetic shield configuration was implemented.
+The inner Amuneal 4K~\cite{amunealA4K} shield encloses the detector area with nearly full coverage, including openings for mechanical and electrical connections, and the outer Metglas (Magnetic Alloy 2705M) blanket~\cite{metglas2705M} covers the full solid angle around the dilution refrigerator, providing additional attenuation of external magnetic fields.
 A bias voltage of $V_{\mathrm{bias}} = 100\,\mathrm{V}$ was applied across the crystal to induce the Neganov-Trofimov-Luke (NTL) effect \cite{Neganov:1985khw, LUKE1990406}, where phonons are generated through the drifting of electron-hole (eh) pairs liberated by electron recoils or absorptions.
 The total amount of phonon energy measured by the detector for a single particle interaction, ${E_{\mathrm{ph}}}$, is the sum of the DM-electron recoil energy or absorption energy ${E_{\mathrm{r}}}$ of the interaction and the energy produced from the NTL amplification, as shown in Eq.~(\ref{equ:TotalPhononEnergy}),

 where ${n_{\mathrm{eh}}}$ is the number of eh-pairs produced and $e$ is the quantum of electric charge.
-Eq.~(\ref{equ:TotalPhononEnergy}) assumes that the sensitivity to recombination phonons and/or the phonons promptly radiated from the initially released hot charge carriers \cite{ramanathan2020ionization}, is the same as the sensitivity to NTL phonons.
+Equation~(\ref{equ:TotalPhononEnergy}) assumes that the sensitivity to recombination phonons and/or the phonons promptly radiated from the initially released hot charge carriers \cite{ramanathan2020ionization}, is the same as the sensitivity to NTL phonons.

 As needed in the experiment, LEDs and a $^{137}\textup{Cs}$ gamma source were used for energy calibration and data selection studies.
 Four LEDs emitting photons of $630\,\mathrm{nm}$ wavelength (1.97 $\mathrm{eV}$) at room temperature were instrumented inside the copper housing, each shining through a pinhole pointing at the center of one of the detectors, on the side opposite the QETs.
 The pinholes were covered with an infrared filter (SCHOTT KG3) to block long-wavelength photons beyond the desired LED emission band.
 These LEDs provided the means for a precise energy calibration.
 The gamma source $^{137}\textup{Cs}$ was placed outside the refrigerator, at approximately the same height as the detectors and at a radial distance of $65\,\mathrm{cm}$ from them~\cite{ComptonScatterPaper}.